-3 Monitoring and Assessment Activities
+3.0 Monitoring and Assessment Activities

-The BTOP team has developed the following guiding principles, while developing this FY11 BTOP Monitoring and Assessment Plan:
+The BTOP team follows these guiding principles when implementing its Monitoring and Assessment Plan:

-Guiding Principle Description Simplicity The plan must be simple, easy to execute, explain, and report Objectivity and Consistency Monitoring activities should be designed to maximize objectivity and implement consistent monitoring across projects Actionable The approach and outputs should directly support decision making and monitoring actions Realism The plan must allocate program staff resources (specifically, FPO and contractor support) and activities based on available resources Best Practices BTOP will leverage the Department of Commerce's wealth of experience in monitoring grants and overseeing regulations
+Guiding Principle Description Simplicity The plan must be simple and easy to execute, explain, and report Objectivity and Consistency Monitoring activities should maximize objectivity and implement consistent monitoring across projects Actionable The approach and outputs should directly support decision making and monitoring actions Realism The plan must allocate program staff resources (specifically, FPO and contractor support) and activities based on available resources Best Practices BTOP will leverage the Department of Commerce's wealth of experience in monitoring grants and overseeing regulations

-As depicted in the graphic below, the Monitoring and Assessment Plan is designed to apply a core set of monitoring activities to each grant.
-Based on identified issues and risks, additional monitoring activities will be performed as appropriate.3 This plan is designed to make the most efficient use of NTIA's available resources, while ensuring a standard and appropriate minimum level of monitoring for each grant.
+As depicted in the graphic below, the Monitoring and Assessment Plan applies a core set of monitoring activities to each grant.
+Based on identified issues and risks, additional monitoring activities are performed as appropriate.
+6 This plan makes the most efficient use of NTIA's available resources, while ensuring a standard and appropriate level of monitoring for each grant.